 Bring the open sides together with right sides facing, and pin or clip layers together, beginning at the wrist and traveling up the sleeve, through the armpit, and down the side seam.
 Clip the edges of the ruffle together also, to make sure that it gets sewn together when you close the side seam, which you’ll do now.

 After you close the side seam, tuck in your serger tails to prevent it from unraveling (I use a tapestry needle to thread the tail back into the seam about an inch or so), and then press the seam toward the body of the cardigan.
 You can topstitch if desired (I don’t recommend topstitching on sweater knit), and find a cutie to try it on!

+There you have your ruffle cardigan tutorial.
 Make sure to stop by the PAB group on Facebook and share what you’ve been working on, too!